Part 4: Movies and Visual Data Files

 8. Click Create VDF...

-9. Ensure Save in: points to your scenario folder.
+9. Ensure the Save in location points to your scenario folder.

 10. Click Save.

 STK Viewer is an application for displaying the visual results of analyses performed and authored by STK users.
-When you install STK, Viewer is also installed on your computer.
-STK Viewer can be downloaded from the AGI Website for free and installed on a different computer.
+When you install any STK application package, STK Viewer is also installed on your computer.
+Anyone can download STK Viewer from the AGI Website for free and install it on a different computer.

 1. Minimize STK.